thehapax/bitshares.foundation/_budgets/2018-01-budget-chinese-translations.md

   multi-lingual articles (front and backend adjustments), if possible
 * Headhunting and monitoring suitable translation freelancer(s) (including reviewing translation quality)
-* Translating publication material (advertising, news, etc.) to Mandarin
+* Translating publication material (advertising, news, etc.) to Chinese

 This proposal is limited to a period of 6 months at a maximum of 1000 USD per month.
 That means that a maximum of 6000 USD can be spend if